jamesrcole/dispGol/README.md

 The `class` and `display` attributes must always be as shown in the example.

-The `pattern` indicates which Game of Life pattern to show the updating for.
+The `pattern` attribute indicates which Game of Life pattern to show the updating for.
 Presently the following are supported

     glider: a [Glider](http://conwaylife.com/wiki/Glider)